Writer’s block can afflict any part of novel writing, starting with an inability to come up with an inspiring idea in the first place.

 2. Keep your Eyes on the Road Ahead

-Writing several hundred pages of prose is scary, but writing just one or two pages – or even one or two paragraphs – isn’t scary.
-So just focus on what you would like to achieve today (the small next step you need to take) and ignore the thousands of steps to come.
+Writing several hundred pages of prose is scary.
+But writing just one or two pages – or even one or two paragraphs – isn’t scary.
+So just focus on what you would like to achieve today (the small next step you need to take).
+And ignore the thousands of steps to come.
 You will be amazed how quickly the pages will pile up.

-3. Write in the Right Environment
+3. Beat Writer’s Block By Writing in the Right Environment

 Writing fiction demands concentration.
-If you cannot free yourself from distractions at home, find somewhere quieter to work – the park, the library, the car, wherever.
+If you cannot free yourself from distractions at home, find somewhere quieter to work.
+The park, the library, the car, wherever.
 Comfort is important, too.
 It is hard to focus on the mind if the body is not relaxed.

 Personally, I write first drafts in longhand sitting in a comfortable armchair.
 That’s because I can’t get creative on a computer and I can’t get comfortable sitting at a desk, not for long periods.
 But whatever works for you is what is best.